 Bites from copperhead snakes are more common in the U.S. than bites from any other venomous snake.
-They camouflage well into the forest floor, and stay still when approached, meaning they are often inadvertently stepped on.
+They camouflage into the forest floor and stay still when approached, meaning they are often inadvertently stepped on.

-Their venom is medically significant, causing symptoms such as pain, swelling, vomiting, bruising and tachycardia (increased heart rate).
-However, it is rarely serious enough to require antivenin treatment.
+Their venom causes symptoms such as pain, swelling, vomiting, bruising and tachycardia (increased heart rate).
+However, a venomous bite is rarely serious enough to require antivenin treatment.

 Is Killing a Snake Illegal in Texas?

-If you live in a part of Texas where venomous snakes can be found, you might be tempted to kill them on sight – particularly if they are on your property.
+If you live in a part of Texas where venomous snakes can be found, you may be tempted to kill them on sight, particularly if they are in your yard.

 How to Practice Snake Safety in Texas

 Living in Texas means there’s a good chance that you’ll come across wild snakes on a regular basis.
-As some of these might be venomous, you should learn how to practice proper snake safety.
+As some of these might be venomous, you should learn how to practice snake safety.
+Here’s how:

-- Always assume that the snake is venomous.
-It’s better to be safe than sorry.
+- Always assume that the snake is venomous and take no chances.

 - Stay several feet away from the snake at all times.
 The larger the snake, the farther away you’ll have to be to stay out of strike range.